aquasecurity/trivy/docs/misconfiguration/custom/index.md

 ## Overview
 You can write custom policies in [Rego][rego].
-Once you fisnish writing custom policies, you can pass the directory where those policies are stored with `--policy` option.
+Once you finish writing custom policies, you can pass the directory where those policies are stored with `--policy` option.

 ``` bash
 trivy conf --policy /path/to/custom_policies --namespaces user /path/to/config_dir